monica-valverde-jimenez/my-deployed-project/docs/CloudSoftware.md

 ### Services

-The AWS serices selected for this project are RDS, Elastic beanstalk and S3 bucket.
+The AWS services selected for this project are RDS for database, Elastic beanstalk to host API and S3 bucket to host website.

 #### RDS